World's First Scientific ML Bootcamp

 • Training on time-series data

-EXERCISE: Train a Neural ODE on synthetic dynamical system data
+EXERCISE: Train a Neural ODE on SIR system data

 Session 11